Turks and Caicos National Museum: Displays

+Ground floor

 Located at the museum is the Molasses Reef Wreck, which is dated to 1505 and is considered to be the oldest shipwreck located in the Americas.
 It was an early Spanish ship which foundered on the rim of Caicos Island.
 Remnants of the ship wreck that on display are the hull and rigging, cannon, cross bows, and personal belongings of the crew.
 Characterized as a “time capsule” it provides insight into the lifestyle of the early explorers.

 A separate room showcases maritime displays.
 This includes the original lens of the Grand Turk Lighthouse, dated to 1852.
 There is a 3 dimensional exhibit of a coral reef.
 Another interesting exhibit, probably the only one of its kind, is the display of the bottles with messages (40 years' worth of messages to wash upon the shores of Grand Turk) that floated to the beaches here from all over the world, and which were collected and exhibited.